Tokyo enjoys an excellent standard of public hygiene and health (stress-related ailments notwithstanding).

 The level of care in Tokyo is high, but English is only reliably spoken at certain clinics and hospitals.
 Your accommodation may be able to help; you can also use the city's emergency translation service.

 Every Tokyo neighbourhood has at least one primary care clinic.
-Called naika (内科), these are often small – sometime run by just one doctor – and are considered the first point of contact for common, non-urgent complaints, like rashes, sinus infections, gastric upsets and the like.
+Called naika (内科), these are often small – sometimes run by just one doctor – and are considered the first point of contact for common, non-urgent complaints, like rashes, sinus infections, gastric upsets and the like.
 For additional care, the doctor can refer you to a specialist.

 There is no requirement in the Japanese system to register with a particular primary care doctor or clinic.
 Most naika accept walk-ins; in fact, many do not take appointments.
 Be prepared to wait and note that most close for several hours during the early afternoon.
 Unfortunately, English can be hit-or-miss at neighbourhood naika.

 Tokyo has a few clinics that cater to the expat community and thus have English-speaking (and often foreign-trained) doctors, nurses and staff.
-Bare in mind that the cost of healthcare at these facilities may be higher than that of a typical naika.
+Bear in mind that the cost of healthcare at these facilities may be higher than that of a typical naika.

 Reliable options include: